ItokawaK/MoNaS/README.md

   ...
 ```

-The *sample_names* are arbitrary unique strings identifying your each sample.
-Do not include a space or characters such as / * \% etc.., because MoNaS will use this value as a file name.
+`sample1, sample2, ...` are arbitrary unique strings identifying your each sample.
+Do not include a space or characters such as /, \*, \, etc.. because MoNaS will use these values for file names.
 The FASTQ paths can be relative from where you call `genotype.py`.

 - `-m`, `--mode`